 If you have applied for a New Zealand Visa but cannot or do not want to travel to the country, you can withdraw your application by contacting INZ – INZ is looking at options to refund visa application fees if your case has not yet been decided and is impacted by the coronavirus related travel restrictions.

 For student visa holders with a “first entry before date”, INZ will automatically amend their visa conditions to allow them to travel for their visa duration – You will receive a reissued eVisa by the INZ for free.

 We expect more news to come out of INZ to keep stakeholders and visa applicants updated.
 The Auckland based team of immigration experts from Professional Visa Solutions is monitoring the coronavirus related travel restrictions and their impact on New Zealand Visas and immigrants closely.
-We are prepared to help you with your NZ visa queries during these uncertain times – book a 100% free consultation session now.
+We are prepared to help you with your NZ visa queries during these uncertain times – Book a consultation session now.